noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 val num: Int = 100
 val num: Int = 1_000 // nice

 val bool: Boolean = false
 val bool: Boolean =
   if 1 > 0 then true
   else if 0 > 1 then true
   else false

+// working with types
+// generally there is a toInt, toPoop on everything,

+/// UPPER BOUNDS type
+// Poop is a subtype of Flush, type Poop <: Flush
 ```

 #### strings